Green Bean Quinoa Salad Recipe

-This clean eating green bean quinoa salad is the perfect summer salad for quinoa lovers!
+This easy quinoa salad recipe is the perfect summer salad for quinoa lovers.
+It’s flavorful, filling, and totally simple to make.

 For me, summer is all about easy salads.
 Not just green salads, all kinds of salads!
 Fruits, grains, greens… they all make wonderful, fresh meals that are great for hotter days.